OmarEll/OmarEll/README.md

 </p>

 ---
-✨ I'm an IT student from Tunisia studying in France at University of Lorraine.
+✨I'm an IT student from Tunisia studying in France at University of Lorraine.
-I publish here my personal projects and college projects as well. ✨
+I publish here my personal projects and college projects as well.✨

 - 😄 My Pronouns: He/His
 - 🌱 I’m currently learning Django